-- continued cost reductions in wafer fabrication and assembly and test manufacturing such as new manufacturing technologies and more efficient manufacturing techniques - varying factors impacting the average selling prices of our products - fluctuations in the product mix of proprietary microcontroller and analog products and related Serial EEPROM products, and - inventory write-offs and the sale of inventory that was previously written-off.
+- continued cost reductions in wafer fabrication and assembly and test manufacturing such as new manufacturing technologies and more efficient manufacturing techniques - varying factors impacting the average selling prices of our products - · fluctuations in the product mix of proprietary microcontroller and analog products and related Serial EEPROM products, and - inventory write-offs and the sale of inventory that was previously written-off.

-Capacity utilization in the second quarter of fiscal 2003 was approximately 84%.
-Excluding the impact of the one-week shutdown, capacity utilization in the second quarter of fiscal 2004 increased to approximately 91%, which favorably impacted gross margins.
-We expect capacity utilization in the third quarter of fiscal 2004 to be approximately 91% at Fab 2.
-We began production at Fab 4 on October 31, 2003 and our utilization of its capacity will initially be at low levels but will grow as our production activity increases at that location.
+Capacity utilization in the third quarter of fiscal 2004 was approximately 92% at Fab 2.
+Capacity utilization in the third quarter of fiscal 2003 was approximately 86%.
+We expect capacity utilization in the fourth quarter of fiscal 2004 to be approximately 92% at Fab 2.
+We began production at Fab 4 on October 31, 2003 and our utilization of its capacity will be at low levels for the next several quarters but will grow as our production activity increases at that location.

 The process technologies utilized and the size of the wafers on which our products are produced impact our gross margins.
-During the second quarter of fiscal 2004, Fab 2 predominantly utilized our 0.5 to 1.0-micron manufacturing process technologies.
-We expect Fab 2 to continue to predominantly utilize our 0.5 to 1.0 processes during the third quarter of fiscal 2004.
-We expect Fab 4 to predominantly utilize our 0.5 micron process during the third quarter of fiscal 2004.
+During the third quarter of fiscal 2004, Fab 2 predominantly utilized our 0.5 to 1.0-micron manufacturing process technologies.
+We expect Fab 2 to continue to predominantly utilize our 0.5 to 1.0-micron processes during the fourth quarter of fiscal 2004.
+During the third quarter of fiscal 2004, Fab 4 predominantly utilized our 0.5 micron process technology.
+We expect Fab 4 to predominantly utilize our 0.5 micron process during the fourth quarter of fiscal 2004.
 We continue to transition products to more advanced process technologies to reduce manufacturing costs.
 In fiscal 2003 and the first quarter of fiscal 2004, approximately 80% of our production was on 8-inch wafers.
 With the closure of Fab 1 in the first quarter of fiscal 2004, all of our future production in fiscal 2004 will be on 8-inch wafers.

-Our overall inventory levels were \$103.8 million at September 30, 2003, compared to \$102.3 million at March 31, 2003.
-We had 123 days of inventory on our balance sheet at September 30, 2003, compared to 128 days at March 31, 2003 and 107 days at September 30, 2002.
-As a result of the closure of Fab 1 and the related reduction in our manufacturing capacity, we expect inventory levels to fall for the remainder of fiscal 2004.
+Our overall inventory levels were \$96.2 million at December 31, 2003, compared to \$102.3 million at March 31, 2003.
+We had 108 days of inventory on our balance sheet at December 31, 2003, compared to 128 days at March 31, 2003 and 111 days at December 31, 2002.
+We expect inventory levels to fall for the remainder of fiscal 2004.